Matthew R. Shay

-Since his arrival in 2010, Shay has transformed NRF into Washington’s most powerful voice supporting the retail industry, leading the organization to new levels of effectiveness on policy issues, increasing awareness of the industry’s economic impact and expanding political engagement.
-Under his tenure, membership has more than doubled to 18,000, revenue has doubled and advocacy investments have grown significantly.
+Since his arrival in 2010, Shay has transformed NRF into Washington’s most powerful voice supporting the retail industry.
+Under his tenure, membership and revenue have more than doubled and the organization’s influence has grown significantly inside Washington, across the United States and globally.
+He has led the organization to new levels of effectiveness on policy issues, increasing awareness of the industry’s economic impact and expanding political engagement.
+Shay has also been at the forefront of shifting and framing the narrative about the current state of retail, its evolution and future growth.

-Shay led the implementation of a new strategic plan for the organization, allocating significant new financial and human resources to government relations and advocacy, a new approach to communications and public affairs, and increased focus on delivering member value.
-The plan has led to legislative movement on key issues like patent litigation reform, sales tax fairness and data security; the creation of the This is Retail industry perception campaign; NRF’s most successful annual convention in its 100-year history; and the expansion of the NRF Foundation, which awarded over $1 million in educational scholarships last year alone.
+Shay led the implementation of an ambitious strategic plan to modernize the organization to better match a rapidly evolving retail industry and a more dynamic environment in Washington, D.C.
+He has allocated significant additional financial and human resources to government relations and advocacy, developed a new approach to communications and public affairs, and increased focus on delivering member value.
+The plan has led to numerous legislative victories including defeating the Border Adjustment Tax provision (with an award-winning advocacy campaign) and passing comprehensive tax reform in 2017, as well as legislative movement on key issues like swipe fee reform, sales tax fairness and data security.
+Shay also spearheaded creation of the This is Retail industry perception campaign; NRF’s most successful annual convention in its 100-year history; and the expansion of the NRF Foundation, which awarded over $1 million in educational scholarships last year alone.

-Shay previously served as president and CEO of the International Franchise Association, which represents more than 1,200 franchise companies in retail and other industries around the world.
-During his time as CEO, the IFA adopted an aggressive public policy agenda that led to a series of initiatives to restore much-needed credit to cash-strapped retail and other franchise businesses during the last recession.
+Shay previously served as president and CEO of the International Franchise Association.
+During his time as CEO, IFA adopted an aggressive public policy agenda that led to a series of initiatives to restore much-needed credit to cash-strapped retail and other franchise businesses during the last recession.

-Shay has been recognized by CEO Update as one of the top 50 nonprofit chief executives in Washington.
-He serves on a number of boards and committees, including the U.S. Chamber of Commerce Foundation, the American Society of Association Executives where he served as chair of ASAE Foundation prior to becoming chairman of the board in September 2017, Good360, So Others Might Eat, the U.S. Capitol Historical Society and the U.S. Chamber of Commerce Association Committee of 100.
+He has been recognized by CEO Update as one of the top 50 nonprofit chief executives in Washington.
+Shay serves as chairman of the board of the American Society of Association Executives and chairman of the U.S. Chamber of Commerce Association Committee of 100, and is a member of the board at the U.S. Chamber, So Others Might Eat and the U.S. Capitol Historical Society.